acteng/atip/docs/architecture.md

 - Files from atip-data-prep, served by Cloudfront
 - [MapTiler](maptiler.com) for the basemap
   - Note we can readily switch to another basemap provider, or self-host tiles for England, if needed
+- [Nominatim](https://nominatim.org) for reverse geocoding in the critical issue entry mode
 - GeoJSON files manually loaded in the app by the user
   - For the scheme sketcher, a file representing a single scheme.
 Also stored in browser local storage for convenience.
   - For the scheme browser, a file representing all submitted schemes.
 This file is manually shared with appropriate users through internal Sharepoint.